-Men united in those groups out of iety has grown do not trade together all for shortness commercial printal proposition which is the basis of under the only circumstances which admitted of men meeting at arm's length, not as members of the same group, but as strangers.
+All indications seem to me therefore to point to the same conclusion.
+Men united in those groups out of which modern society has grown do not trade together on what I may call for shortness commercial principles.
+The general proposition which is the basis of Political Economy, made its first approach to truth under the only circumstances which admitted of men meeting at arm's length, not as members of the same group, but as strangers.
 Gradually the assumption of the right to get the best price has penetrated into the interior of these groups, but it is never completely received so long as the bond of connection between man and man is assumed to be that of family or clanconnection.
 The rule only triumphs when the primitive community is in ruins.
-What are the causes which have generalised a Rule of the Market until it 'has been supposed to express an original and fundamental tendency of human nature, it is impossible to state fully, so multifarious have they been.
-Everything which has helped to convert society into a collection of individuals from being an assemblage of families, has helped to add to the truth of the assertion made of human nature by the Political Economists.
+What are the causes which have generalised a Rule of the Market until it has been supposed to express an original and fundamental tendency of human nature, it is impossible to state fully, so multifarious have they been. thing which has helped to convert society into a collection of individuals from being an assemblage of families, has helped to add to the truth of the assertion made of human nature by the Political Economists.
 One cause may be assigned, after observation of the East, in the substitution of caravan or carrying trade for the frequentation of markets.
-When the first system grows up, the merchant, often to some extent invested with the privileges of an ambassador, carries his goods from the place of production, stores them in local entrepôts, and sells them on the principles of the Market.
+When the first system grows up, the merchant, often to some extent invested with the privileges of an ambassador, carries his goods from the place of production, stores them in ·local entrepôts, and sells them on the principles of the Market.
 You will here call to mind the curious fact, stated to me on high authority, that the Grain-Dealer, though a man of great consequence and wealth, is often excluded in India from village or municipal privileges to which the small tradesmen whose business is an ancient appendage of the community are freely admitted.
 I am also informed that the natives of India will often pay willingly a competition price for one article, when they would think it unjust to be asked more than a customary price for another.
 A man who will pay the price of the day for corn collected from all parts of India, or for cotton-cloth from England, will complain (so I am told) if he is asked an unaccustomed price for a shoe.